 The new Race Start Schedule is now the one to be used and the full Notice of Race can be found at https://www.tamesisclub.co.uk/wp-content/uploads/2022/04/Summer-Series-2022.pdf .

 Dutyman and Club Volunteer Duties

-Resumption of Sailing and Use of Club Facilities, Car Parking, Club Boats, Boat Licences.
+Resumption of Sailing and Use of Club Facilities, Advice on Casual Sailing and Paddleboarding, Car Parking, Club Boats, Boat Licences, Pilates and Works.